 Treatment length

 It is common that patients come in frequently for chiropractic care during the first weeks.
 How often and for how long depends on many different factors.
 The condition of the joints being adjusted, how swollen they are, possible damage and degeneration.
 The patients age and lifestyle is important, excercising, eating healthy, getting proper rest and using good mechanics on the job.
-When the joint becomes more stable the visits to the chiropractic office become less frequent.
+When the joint becomes more stable, the visits to the chiropractic office become less frequent.
 As time goes by it is best to come in for regular checkups regardless of how you feel.
 The reason is that the joint can be in trouble or heading for trouble wether you have any symptoms or not.
-Therefore it makes sense to keep an eye on the joint so that it can be fixed before serious symptoms arise, just like we do for our teeth.
-Our spine and nervous system deserve nothing less
+Therefore it makes sense to keep an eye on the joint so that it can be helped before serious symptoms arise, like we do for our teeth.
+Our spine and nervous system deserve it.

 Chiropractors education

-Chiropractic is the third largest health profession in the US.
-The education of a chiropractor is a five year university program.
+Chiropractic is the third largest health profession in the U.S.A.
+The education of a chiropractor is a no less than a four year university program.
 Students receive government student loans for their educational expenses.
-Government agencies oversee the quality of the education, giving accreditation only to shcools that meet quality standards.
+Special agencies oversee the quality of the education, giving accreditation to colleges that meet quality standards.
 The studies consist of neurology, pathology, X-ray studies, anatomy, physiology, organic chemistry, biochemistry, chiropractic studies and more.
-The student is awarded the D.C. degree upon graduation, which stands for Doctor of Chiropractic.
+In the U.S.A. the student is awarded the D.C. degree upon graduation, which stands for Doctor of Chiropractic.
+A referral from a medical doctor is not needed to see a chiropractor.